The Martial Compendium 5E

 Arena Challenger

-At 6th level, when you enter a Stance and currently do not have a Challenger, you may designate a creature you can see as your Challenger.
-You have Advantage on weapon attack
+At 6th level, while you apply a Fighting Style and currently do not have a Challenger, you may designate a creature you can see as your Challenger.
+You have Advantage on weapon attack rolls made against your designated Challenger,

-rolls made against your designated Challenger, but suffer Disadvantage on attacks made against other creatures.
+but suffer Disadvantage on attacks made against other creatures.

 Reigning Veteran